andyk/recursive_llm/README.md

 ## Open problem: handling when the model is wrong

-One of open challenges in using this technique for reliably correct reasoning is dealing with when the model has incorrectly memorized facts, which happens frequently.
+An open challenge in using facts memorized by the model for correct reasoning is that LLMs frequently generate incorrect facts.
 E.g., with the Fibonacci sequence prompt, sometimes it skips a number entirely, sometimes it produces a number that is off-by-some but then gets the following number(s) correct.
 For example, at the very end of the screen capture video above (i.e., "response #16") it prints 2504 but the correct answer is 2584.

 ![wrong-answer-18th-fib-seq](https://user-images.githubusercontent.com/228998/226428779-845c299c-c158-4634-94d8-cc265aa86f19.png)